vanjacosic/sublime-anti-quit/README.md

 ## Installation

 The plugin is not in Package Control yet.
 Untill it is, the easiest way is to clone this repo into your Packages folder.

-Clone url: `git@github.com:vanjacosic/sublime-anti-quit.git`

-Packages path: `~/Library/Application\ Support/Sublime\ Text\ 2/Packages/AntiQuit`

-Example (OS X):

-	$ git clone git@github.com:vanjacosic/sublime-anti-quit.git ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/AntiQuit

-*Note: If you use Sublime Text 3, just replace the `2` with a `3` in the path.*
+Please use the following instructions, depending on your OS. *Note: If you use Sublime Text 2, just replace the `3` with a `2` in the path.*

+### On OS X

+	$ git clone git@github.com:vanjacosic/sublime-anti-quit.git \
+	 ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/AntiQuit

+### On Windows

+	$ git clone git@github.com:vanjacosic/sublime-anti-quit.git "%APPDATA%\SublimeText 3\AntiQuit"

+*Thanks to [Jakob Holmelund](https://github.com/jakobholmelund) for the Windows instructions and testing it out.*

 ## Notes